supervisely/developer-portal/getting-started/environment-variables.md

 ## Basic usage principle

-Environment variables could be read both with a pure python, and with our SDK. **`TEAM_ID`** variable will be used down below for an example, this applies to every variable.
+Environment variables could be read both with a pure python, and with our SDK. **`TEAM_ID`** variable will be used down below for an example, this logic cn be applied to every variable.

 Read environment variable with pure python: